LearnMLearning/Research-Collaborative-Study/Datasets.md

 - Diabetes (Strack et.al., 2014; Dua & Graff, 2019) consists of 101,766 instances represent hospitalized patient records diagnosed with diabetes comprised of 55 attributes and the target variable denotes the early readmission of the patient within 30 days of discharge https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008

-- NoShow (Kaggle, 2016) consists of 110,527 intances of

-- NoShow (Kaggle, 2016) contains 110,527 instances of patient attendances for doctors’ appointments (22,319 no shows) characterized by 14 attributes.
-The aim is to predict whether or not a patient shows up to their doctors’ appointment. https://www.kaggle.com/joniarroba/noshowappointments
+- NoShow (Kaggle, 2016) consists of 110,527 intances of patient attendences formedical appointments comprised of 14 attributes and the target variable denotes whether or not a patient shows up to their doctors' appointment. https://www.kaggle.com/joniarroba/noshowappointments

 - Synthetic (Pedregosa et al., 2011) contains 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
 There are 5 informative attributes, 5 redundant attributes, and 30 useless attributes.
 There is interdependence between these attributes, and a randomly selected 5% of the labels are flipped to increase the difficulty of the classification task.